kgkoutis/eslint-prettier-airbnb-style/README.md

-# Work with eslint, following prettier and airbnb style suggestions!
+# Work with eslint, prettier and airbnb style suggestions!
 ## Instructions

 1. Execute